Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: Numerical experiments

 \section{Numerical experiments}

-Our numerical experiments have been carried out using the Discrete Element Method (DEM) (\cite{Cundall1979,Mat-Chang-2011}).
+Our numerical experiments were carried out using the Discrete Element Method (DEM) \cite{Cundall1979,Mat-Chang-2011}.
 The method consists of using an incremental time marching scheme, wherein the motions of 2D discs (grains) are each computed using Newton's second law.
 We postulate a repelling harmonic interaction potential, characterized by normal and tangential spring constants, $k_n$ and $k_s$, activated upon contact and overlap between discs.
-We set $k_s/k_n=1/4$ in this study.
+We set $k_s/k_n=1/4$ in this study, a value chosen for its common use in the literature \cite{Hakuno97, Calvetti08, Mat-Chang-2011}.

 Our aim is to study polydisperse systems and we have chosen the distribution of the radii of the discs to be log-normal distribution due to its wide use in civil engineering and soil sciences \cite{Mitchell-Soga-2005},